kkong99/puam-api-docs/packages.md

 A listing of the objects included in this grouping.

 `id` - The Object ID of the object.
 This can be used to retrieve additional data about the object using the [objects](https://github.com/danieltbrennan/puam-api-docs/blob/master/objects.md) endpoint.
+`object_note` - A textual note specific to this object's context within this package.
 `sortorder` - An integer describing the position in which the object should appear relative to the others in the grouping when displayed in a collective context.

 **packageid**
 A unique numeric identifier for the package of objects.

+**packagenote**
+A textual note describing the contents and organizational rationale for this package.

 **published_date**
 The date that the package of objects was most recently updated.